Prevent peak load spikes using constraint attribute rules

 In the utility network, irregular attribute edits were observed on features of the Low Voltage Service asset group.
 However, if you open the Electric Network Editor map or review feature classes in the UtilityNetwork feature dataset in the geodatabase containing your utility network to identify the irregularities, you may notice that a Low Voltage Service feature class is not available.

-This is because the ArcGIS Utility Network implements a classification model using subtype group layers and attribute domains, which reduces the need for a large number of individual feature classes.
+The feature class is not available because the ArcGIS Utility Network implements a classification model using subtype group layers and attribute domains, which reduces the need for a large number of individual feature classes.
 In addition, in the Contents pane of the map, composite layers are used to group related utility network layers.
 These composite layers function more efficiently than individual layers by reducing the number of requests made to the data source when layers are queried, edited, or refreshed.

 The Use Attribute Rules project opens in ArcGIS Pro.